 While the Mobile Assistance Patrol service has received funding in the past as a result of the interim report of the Royal Commission into Aboriginal Deaths in Custody (1988) service provision is not exclusive to Aboriginal people.

-Client Target Group
+Client Target Groups:

-- experiencing or causing harm, or
+- experiencing harm, or

 - who are at a high risk of harm due the influence of drugs or alcohol, and